 Update: On July 1, 2019, Navy Seal Eddie Gallagher was found innocent of premeditated murder, along with other war crime charges.
 Although the jury handed him a “not guilty verdict” on many charges, they did convict him of, “posing for a photo.”
 According to CNN, his wife stated he was, “finally vindicated” after being “terrorized” by a government that her husband had fought for.
 Eddie Gallagher is a decorated Veteran.
 Many will never know what our soldiers endure while in combat.
 Today, he can rejoice with those who know him best, as a free man!

 By Joseph Snook

-Eddie Gallgher is a hero to many who serve in the U.S. Military.
+Eddie Gallagher is a hero to many who serve in the U.S. Military.
 He’s also a hero to many who do not.
 As a highly decorated war veteran, Eddie has seen eight overseas and combat deployments.
 He’s been awarded 2 Bronze Stars with “V” for Valor.
 He’s been awarded a Navy Achievement Medal with “V” for Valor.
 His achievements also include two Navy and Marine Corps Achievement Medals, a seven month deployment with the Marine Corps, Seal Team 7 Sailor of the Quarter, Seal Team 7 Sailor of the Year, Naval Special Warfare Group One – Sailor of the Year, four Good Conduct Medals and lastly, the Number One Chief at Seal Team 7.